 Figure 3.
-Total Electricity Consumption / Peak Load Demand of mainland Greece (2010-2020).
+Total Electricity Consumption / Peak Load Demand of mainland Greece (2011-2021).

-Electricity consumers are divided in three main categories on the basis of their voltage level and electricity consumption profile, namely:
+In Greece, electricity consumers are divided in three main categories on the basis of their voltage level and electricity consumption profile, namely:

-• HighVoltage (HV) Consumers: There are ~40 large industrial consumers (e.g. metals, minerals, iron and steel, lignite mines, petroleum refineries, cement, chemicals, pumping) which are connected to the HV Network (150 kV) and account for ~15% of the total electricity consumption.

-- MediumVoltage (MV) Consumers: There are ~11,000 consumers that are connected to the MV network (20 kV), including medium-size industrial consumers, commercial buildings, hospitals, supermarkets, schools, etc. and account for ~22% of the total electricity consumption. - LowVoltage (LV) Consumers: All other electricity consumers (e.g. households, small enterprises, etc.) are connected to the LV network (400/230 V) and account for ~63% of the total electricity consumption.
+- HighVoltage (HV) Consumers: There are ~40 large industrial consumers (e.g. metals, minerals, iron and steel, lignite mines, petroleum refineries, cement, chemicals, pumping) which are connected to the HV Network (150 kV) and account for ~15% of the total electricity consumption. - MediumVoltage (MV) Consumers: There are ~11,000 consumers that are connected to the MV network (20 kV), including medium-size industrial consumers, commercial buildings, hospitals, supermarkets, schools, etc. and account for ~22% of the total electricity consumption. - LowVoltage (LV) Consumers: All other electricity consumers (e.g. households, small enterprises, etc.) are connected to the LV network (400/230 V) and account for ~63% of the total electricity consumption.

-HV consumers present a rather constant electricity consumption profile during each hour of the day (~800-900 MW/h in total), however not presenting particular daily or seasonal variations.
-On the other hand, the electricity consumption of MV and, particularly, LV consumers is rather dependent on seasonal, daily, environmental or other conditions, such as time of day, temperature, holidays, etc.
+HV consumers present a rather constant electricity consumption profile during each hour of the day (~600-700 MW/h in total), however not presenting particular daily or seasonal variations.
+On the other hand, the electricity consumption of MV and, particularly, LV consumers is rather dependent on seasonal, daily, environmental or other conditions, such as time of day, temperature, holidays, etc. This volatility of electricity consumption profiles for MV and LV consumers sets the ground for the successful and large-scale implementation of DR schemes.

-In Slovenia, in 2019, domestic production of increased electricity covered 83.5% of final consumption, the share of renewables in total production was 33.6%, the number of final customers increased, and 0.6% of users in the distribution system already acted as customers and producers.
+In Slovenia, in 2022, domestic production of increased electricity covered 70% of final consumption, the share of renewables in total production was 33.6%, the number of final customers increased, and 0.6% of users in the distribution system already acted as customers and producers.
 On all Slovenian borders the European target model was established for the allocation of intermodal transmission capacity.
-The volume of trading on the Slovenian stock market increased, while the prices of band and peak energy on the market for the day before decreased.
+The volume of trading on the Slovenian stock market increased, while the prices of band and peak energy on the market for the day before increased.
 Wholesale electricity market remains well-developed with a high level of liquidity.
-On retail market there are 22 active suppliers, supplying 960,051 consumers, and final electricity prices rose despite a 3.6% reduction in network charges.
-According to the purchasing power standard, the price of electricity supply for a typical household customer in Slovenia was below the EU average.
+On retail market there were ast the end of 2022 17 active suppliers, supplying 976,623 consumers, and final electricity prices rose.
+According to the purchasing power standard, the price of electricity supply for a typical household customer in Slovenia was below the EU average, and also lower than in Austria and Italy, but higher than in Croatia and Hungary

-4,686 production devices were already in operation with electricity generated from renewable sources, while the total number of electric vehicles increased in one year for 33%.
+27.382 production devices were already in operation with electricity generated from renewable sources, while the total number of new lectric vehicles increased in year 2022 on 2293 (33% more than previous year).

-Share of renewable energy sources in Slovenian gross final energy consumption in 2019 was estimated by Jožef Stefan Institute at 21.85%, and that is still we well behind the set 25% target share for 2020.
+Share of renewable energy sources in Slovenian gross final energy consumption in 2022 was estimated at 23%, and that is still we well behind the set 25% target share for 2022.
 In the field of energy efficiency, Slovenia is, according to the European commission between 15 countries, making a cumulative commitment final energy savings are met on an ongoing basis.
-In 2019 601,074 MWh electricity was produced from renewable sources under the support scheme.
-If they were on public calls selected projects carried out could be production electricity from renewable sources in 2023 more than doubled.
+In 2022 800.8 GWh electricity was produced from renewable sources under the support scheme.
+If they were on public calls selected projects carried out could be production electricity from renewable sources in 2024 more than doubled.

-Consumption of natural gas by end customers has slightly increased again to 9,652 GWh, the lease of connection points for transmission of natural gas to Croatia.
-Supply with it was undisturbed by natural gas; 22 suppliers supplied 135,391 with natural gas end customers.
+Consumption of natural gas by end customers has slightly decreased to 9,012 GWh, the lease of connection points for transmission of natural gas to Croatia.
+Supply with it was undisturbed by natural gas; 18 suppliers supplied 135,619 end customers with natural gas.
 Final land prices gas prices in Slovenia decreased slightly and remained below the average price for household customers in the EU.